PHIUS+ 2015: Passive Building Standard -- North America

-PHAUS members: You can use the discussion board to post questions and continue the discussion of the new standard.
-(Posts are visible to the general public, but only members can log in to post questions and comments.)
+PHAUS members: You can use the Discussion Forum to post questions and discuss the PHIUS+ 2015 standard.
+Posts are visible to the general public, but only members can log in to post questions and comments.

 What's New in PHIUS+ 2015

-- The air-tightness requirement was reconsidered on the basis of avoiding moisture and mold risk, using dynamic hygrothermal simulations to be published elsewhere.
-The change is from a limit of 0.6 ACH50 to 0.05 CFM50 and 0.08 CFM75 per square foot of gross envelope area.
+- The air-tightness requirement was reconsidered using dynamic hygrothermal simulations with the aim of avoiding moisture and mold risk in wall assemblies.
+The airtightness requirements have been adjusted from a limit of 0.6 ACH50 to 0.05 CFM50 and 0.08 CFM75 per square foot of gross envelope area.
 This allows the airtightness requirement to scale appropriately based on building size.
-Before, a larger building that met the 0.6 ACH50 requirement could be in actuality up to seven times more leaky in terms of air leakage per unit area through the walls than a small single family home that tested the same by volume air change rate.
-The logic is that the moisture risk is correlated with the leakage rate per unit area of surface rather than the volume rate.
-This change of scaling aligns with commercial building code and US Army Corps of Engineers practice.
+Previously, a larger building that met the 0.6 ACH50 requirement could in actuality be up to seven times more leaky in terms of air leakage per unit area through the walls than a small single family home that tested the same amount of volume air change rate.
+The logic is that moisture risk is correlated with the leakage rate per unit area of surface rather than the volume rate.
+This change of scaling aligns with commercial building code and U.S. Army Corps of Engineers practice.

-Note: If the air tightness criterion is missed and the extra leakage can be proven to be due to a non-assembly-threatening leakage element such as a vent damper, certification staff (with approval of the Technical Committee) may allow that element to be taped off for the purpose of passing the air tightness criterion.
-The un-taped test result must be used for energy model.
+Note: If a building does not pass the initial airtightness test and the extra leakage can be proven to be due to a non-assembly-threatening leakage element such as a vent damper, then PHIUS certification staff (with approval of the Technical Committee) may allow that element to be taped off for the purpose of passing the airtightness criterion.
+The un-taped test result must be used for the energy model.

 - The source energy limit was reconsidered on the basis of the global CO2 emission budget.
-The following changes are proposed to make the scoring more fair and the calculation more accurate:
+The following changes have been implemented to make the scoring more fair and the calculation more accurate:

-- Change to a per-person limit rather than per square foot of floor area, at least for residential projects.
+- Source energy limit now based on a per-person limit rather than per square foot of floor area, at least for residential projects.
 This follows the fair share principle and removes the penalty for those who seek to reduce their carbon footprint by building small homes.

-- Use the source energy factor for grid electricity of 3.16, in line with the U.S. national average according to NREL data and consistent with the value used in the IECC.
+- Source energy factor for grid electricity is 3.16, in line with the U.S. national average according to NREL data and consistent with the value used in the IECC.

-- Increase the lighting and miscellaneous plug load defaults to 80% of the RESNET defaults to better reflect actual US usage, and make the internal heat gain calculations consistent with those assumptions.
+- Lighting and miscellaneous plug load defaults increased to 80% of the RESNET defaults to better reflect actual U.S. usage, and make the internal heat gain calculations consistent with those assumptions.

-- To absorb the “shock” of the large increase in lighting and plug load defaults, temporarily relieve the source energy limit to 6200 kWh per person per year, tightening to 4200 again in the future as is practical.
+- To absorb the “shock” of the large increase in lighting and plug load defaults, the source energy limit was relieved to 6200 kWh per person per year, and can be tightened back to 4200 kWh in the future as is practical.

-- Apply the limit to: the source energy calculated net of the estimated fraction of onsite PV or other renewable electricity generation that is used onsite as it is produced.
+- Source energy limit is applied to the calculated net of the estimated fraction of onsite PV or other renewable electricity generation that is used onsite as it is produced.
 This puts PV on a similar footing to how solar hot water is currently treated.
-(For a typical residence, most of the output of a 2 kW PV array would “count”, depending on the climate.)
+For instance, in a typical residence most of the output of a 2 kW PV array would “count”, depending on the climate.

 - The space conditioning criteria were reconsidered on the basis of economic feasibility.
-The proposed change is to:
+The following changes were implemented:

 - Shift to mandatory, climate-specific thresholds on specific annual heating and cooling demands and peak heating and cooling loads.
-These are set at cost optimal “sweet spot” slightly beyond BEopt’s cost optimum for project’s climate for increased resilience benefits.
+These are set at a cost optimal “sweet spot” slightly beyond BEopt’s cost optimum for the project’s climate in order to provide increased resilience benefits.
 This ensures efficiency measures will have reasonable payback relative to operational energy savings.
 The peak load thresholds may be adjusted to ensure hourly comfort or the ability of the home to thermally coast through power outages.

-- Establish the reference floor area iCFA, an inclusive simplified interior-dimension floor area.
+- Establishment of the reference floor area iCFA, an inclusive simplified interior-dimension floor area.
 This eliminates incompatibilities and confusion created by the German-centric treated floor area (TFA).

-PHIUS+ 2015 presents three optimizing steps to Net Zero Source:
+PHIUS+ 2015 presents three optimizing steps to achieving Source Net Zero:

-- The designer focuses first on reducing heating and cooling energy use by passive means (envelope improvement and including some mechanical devices) and is guided in doing so cost-competitively by meeting the pass/fail energy metrics set by climate as presented in this report.
+- The designer focuses first on reducing heating and cooling energy use by passive means with envelope improvement and including some mechanical devices.
+In so doing they are guided by cost-competitively meeting the pass/fail energy metrics per the given climate.

-- Next priority: reducing total energy demand by efficient equipment (and some renewables), guided in doing so by meeting the source energy criterion which assures meeting the fair share global carbon limit,
+- Next, the designer must reduce the total energy demand of the project by selecting efficient equipment and adding some renewables.
+In so doing, they are guided to meet the source energy criterion which assures meeting the fair share global carbon limit.

-- Finally, achieving zero source by more renewable generation.
-This can be done at construction or, consistent with the 2030 Challenge, by 2030.
+- The project must finally achieve source zero with more renewable generation.
+This can be done at the time of construction or, consistent with the 2030 Challenge, by 2030.

 - The heating and cooling criteria are determined from formulas based mainly on local climate factors including degree-days, outdoor design temperatures and design humidity, and annual solar radiation.